 It takes courage to challenge a health care provider, and The Lyon Firm can help you find the answers to the many questions that have gone unanswered.
 Together we can make a difference in your life and the lives of others by making medicine safer.
-For a no cost consultation, call Joe Lyon at (800) 513-2403.

 Analyzing medical death rate data over an eight-year period, Johns Hopkins patient safety experts have calculated that more than 250,000 Americans die each year from medical errors.
 That would make medical errors the third leading cause of death in the United States.

 On the Centers for Disease Control and Prevention’s (CDC) official list, medical errors would rank only behind heart disease and cancer, which each claimed about 600,000 lives in 2014.
 The researchers urge the CDC to immediately add medical errors, and medication errors, to its annual statistics on the leading causes of death in the US.